Warsha97/Warsha97/README.md

-- 👋 Hi, I’m software engineer
+- 👋 Hi, I’m a software engineer
 - 👀 I’m interested in web and mobile development.
+- Mainly I work with things in C#, Java, JavaScript realms

 <!---
 Warsha97/Warsha97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.